IIoTeP9HuY/Discrete-Optimization-Grader/README.md

-# Grader for Discrete Optimization course
+# Grader for Combinatorial Optimization course

 This repository contains code of web-based solutions grader for discrete optimization course